gplanchat/php-oop-api/doc/array.md

 ### Method `flip`

+Exchanges all keys with their associated values in an array

 Equivalent to [`array_flip`](http://php.net/manual/en/function.array-flip.php)

 * Returns `SplArray` (a copy of current array)

 ### Method `pad`

+Pad array to the specified length with a value

 Equivalent to [`array_pad`](http://php.net/manual/en/function.array-pad.php)

 * Returns `SplArray` (a copy of current array)

 ### Method `reverse`

+Return an array with elements in reverse order

 Equivalent to [`array_reverse`](http://php.net/manual/en/function.array-reverse.php)